itsnerosz/Index/README.md

 Nero's Archive is a list that compilates links to films that are available for free on Youtube, Vimeo and others video sharing platforms.

-You can use the [list on Letterboxd](https://github.com/itsnerosz/nerosz_archive/edit/main/README.md) to preview its titles.
+You can use the <a href="https://github.com/itsnerosz/nerosz_archive/edit/main/README.md">list on Letterboxd</a> to preview its titles.

 ---